 Some native plants thrive in what we might consider a lean or poor soil.
 When you’re growing them in your garden, don’t fertilize, even with organic material.
 It actually encourage the growth of weeds.

 Favorite Native Plants

-The following native plants are widely adaptable and recommended by experts at a Brooklyn Botanic Garden symposium.
-To make sure that a wildflower is recommended for your area, we advise consulting your local Cooperative Extension Service.
+The following native plants are widely adaptable.
+To make sure that a wildflower is recommended for your area, however, we advise consulting your local Cooperative Extension Service.